 “Voice, palm, DNA, medical records, access code all valid.
 Welcome aboard, Captain.” said Maja stepping aside.
 “You have command.”

 It wasn’t just a formality for her to say that.
 She was actually giving him full control of the ship, it’s systems, and all her programs.

 “Thank you Maja.”
 He paused and took a breath.
 “I have command.” his voice seeming to get a little deeper with the responsibility he just assumed.
 “I’m sure I have much to learn about the Magellan.”

 “Indeed.”
 Maja replied.
 She had been programmed with several types of humor, irony among them.
 She looked at the Ambassador.

 “Welcome back, Ambassador.”
 Maja said.

 “Thank you, Maja” she replied, smiling.
-“I’m quite happy to see you again, too.”
+“I’m happy to be back.
+It’s good see you again.”